zhangbiao2009/blog/cm9fbe80n000c0ajm4qrn5rzp.md

 };
 ```

 Unlike the previous Go program that used mutexes, this implementation is designed for a single-threaded event loop, eliminating the need for thread synchronization.
 Instead, it uses non-blocking I/O with message queuing, an approach better suited to the epoll model.
-Please note messages are queued in each recipient's buffer rather than sent immediately, and the socket is registered for EPOLLOUT events to notify when it's ready for writing.
-When the event loop detects EPOLLOUT, it attempts to send the queued data non-blockingly, handling partial sends automatically and continuing transmission when the socket buffer has available space.
+Please note messages are queued in each recipient's buffer rather than sent immediately, and the socket is registered for `EPOLLOUT` events to notify when it's ready for writing.
+When the event loop detects `EPOLLOUT`, it attempts to send the queued data non-blockingly, handling partial sends automatically and continuing transmission when the socket buffer has available space.

 ## **Non-Blocking Writes with EPOLLOUT**